MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 7. Use the [Create App Packages](../packaging/packaging-uwp-apps.md) wizard to generate an appxupload file.

-   You can upload that file directly to the store.
+   You can upload that file directly to the Store.

 **Video**